DevSamuelV/MakPrint/README.md

 1. unzip all files
 2. open arduino 1.6.3
 3. go to 'Tools' then 'Board' and make sure 'Anet v1.0 is selected
-4. underneath 'Board' go to 'port' and set the required com port for your printer -eg. COM4
+4. underneath 'Board' go to 'port' and set the required com port for your printer -eg. COM4 etc
-5. click File -Open - and navigate to the MakPrint V0.1 folder and open MakPrint_V0.1.ino 6.click upload and wait..
+5. click File -Open - and navigate to the MakPrint V1.1 folder and open MakPrint_V1.1.ino 6.click upload and wait..
 7. when your printer reads MakPrint on the screen your done and it is installed
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
-we will now set up the offset because once the printer homes to z - the nozzle wont be close enough to the bed! i use cura 3.0 for this. and for normal SD Prints i use PrusaSlicer.
+we will now set up the offset because once the printer homes to z - the nozzle wont be close enough to the bed! i use cura 3.0 or pronterface for this. and for normal SD Prints i use PrusaSlicer.

 1.so install that. go to preferences and set print window to pronterface ui